 There is no difference between a "Yorkie" and a "Yorkshire Terrier."
 "Yorkie" is simply a commonly used nickname for the breed.
 Both terms refer to the same small, silky-coated dog with a blue and tan coat colour.

-Yes, it's worth emphasizing that Yorkies are generally fond of cuddling and being close to their human companions.
+Yes, it's worth emphasising that Yorkies are generally fond of cuddling and being close to their human companions.
 Their affectionate nature and small size make them ideal lap dogs and cuddle buddies.
 They often seek out warmth and comfort by snuggling with their owners, creating a strong bond between pet and person.

 In conclusion, the Yorkshire Terrier, or "Yorkie," is a remarkable breed with a rich history, distinctive appearance, and endearing personality.
 These tiny dogs may have originally been bred as rat catchers, but they have evolved into beloved companions that bring joy and affection to countless households around the world.
 Whether you're looking for a loyal lap dog or a delightful family pet, the Yorkshire Terrier is sure to steal your heart with its big personality packed into a small frame.